keyan-m/cardano-recorded-mint/README.md

 ## Validator Logic

-Thanks to Aiken and its easy interface for implementing multi-validators, a singly validator can be defined handle both minting and spending of the on-chain list's UTxOs.
+Thanks to Aiken and its easy interface for implementing multi-validators, a single validator can be defined handle both minting and spending of the on-chain list's UTxOs.

 By specifying the token names as the identifiers of the linked list elements,